Extensions of characters in type D and the inductive McKay condition, I

 \section{Basic Considerations}

-We first recall here some notation around characters, recall Condition $A(\infty)$ and give a rephrasement that provides alternative approache for the proof of \Cref{thm1}.
-In \ref{ssec2A} we recall relevant results from Harish-Chandra theory.
+We first gather here some notation around characters, recall Condition $A(\infty)$ and give a rephrasement that provides alternative approaches for the proof of \Cref{thm1}.
+In \ref{ssec2A} we collect relevant results from Harish-Chandra theory.
 We conclude with general considerations on cuspidal characters in 1.C.